 The doors will be open again from 3.00pm till 4.00pm where a member of staff will welcome you on arrival.
-When collecting your child/ren it is very important that you sign your child/ren out.
+When collecting your child/ren, a member of Club staff will sign them out.
 After this time the inner front doors will again be locked and access can be requested through ringing the bell in the outer hallway.

 If for some reason, an adult other than yourself or the person identified on your registration form is collecting your child/ren, it is essential that you inform the Club prior to collection.
 Please note that if you have not informed us of a change in arrangements we have the right to not allow your child/ren to leave the premises.

-The week before the holidays start, you will receive an itinerary sheet which will have all the details of the outings and activities on offer (except in the Summer Holidays when we will send the itinerary on request).
+The week before the holidays start, you will receive an itinerary sheet which will have all the details of the outings and activities on offer.
 These are for guidance and may change on the day due to bad weather or lack of response!
-You will be informed of any changes.

 The ratio of staff is minimum 1:10 for five years old and over and a ratio of minimum 1:8 for under five years old.
 All staff are trained to the highest standards and are continually developing their training with the benefit of courses ran from CEYS Childcare and Early Years Service, The Jersey Child Care Trust, Education and Highlands College.
 All staff attend relevant courses and seminars on a regular basis and have the added benefit of regular in-house training.

 Although we do have designated Key Workers for a variety of cases at The Kids’ Club, our team of staff are always on hand at the start of the day and also at pick up time to discuss your child’s day and any queries you may have.
 We encourage the staff and children to form natural relationships with each other.
 If your child has formed a close relationship with a particular member of staff, they will be introduced to you in order to give you first hand what kind of day your child has had.